 Centennial State residents that wish to adopt a small dog need to look no further than our list of the top small dog rescues in Colorado.
 These shelters are all not-for-profit organizations with a common goal: to decrease homelessness among animals and the overpopulation of high-kill shelters.

 Choosing a new puppy from a breeder is fun, sure.
 But you can make a difference in a dog’s life by choosing a deserving puppy that has been abandoned, abused, or neglected.
-Giving a forever home to a shelter dog will make room for another dog looking to find one of its own.
+Giving a forever home to a shelter dog will make room for another dog looking to find a family of its own.

 For more guides similar to this list of Small Dog rescues in Colorado, you can check out these other rescue shelter recommendations from our team: